 Then, a few days ago the words from the famous poet and Nobel Prize literary winner Rudyard Kipling ‘Never the twain shall meet’ floated briefly through my thoughts; which, in itself was strange, since I never heard these words before.

 The words come from Kipling’s poem ‘The Ballad of East and West’ published in December 1989.
-I was surprised to learn the poem was inspired from the biblical passage from Psalms 103:12: “Look how wide also is the east from the west: so far hath he set our sins from us”.
+I was surprised to learn the poem was inspired by the biblical passage from Psalms 103:12: “Look how wide also is the east from the west: so far hath he set our sins from us”.

 Doing further research, I’ve come to understand the message of the poem is how two opposing leaders at war come to respect their similarities more than their differences and find a way to co-exist.